 A note on automating your business

-If you’d rather automate your small business’ tasks than delegate them to a virtual assistant, there’s a range of business tools out there that can help you do just that.
+If you’d rather automate your day-to-day business operations than delegate them to a virtual assistant, there’s a range of business tools out there that can help you do just that.

 Check out our guide to automating your small business and consider our recommendations for automating the following tasks: